Implementing the Reading and Language Intervention for Children with Down Syndrome (RLI)

 The course is accessible to participants in any country.
 A computer with a modern web browser and a reliable Internet connection sufficient for streaming videos is required.

-This course is designed to supplement the RLI handbook, which also includes a resources CD and DVDs.
-It is assumed that course participants will have a copy of the handbook to work with.
+This course is designed to supplement the RLI handbook, which is also accompanied by online resources, including video clips illustrating the activities, assessment and record keeping forms, and example teaching materials.
+It is assumed that course participants will have access to the handbook to work with.

 The following modules are included in this course: